ccarrero-sf/end_2_end_ml_with_observability/README.md

 Labels are updated everytime new records are added, so we can compare the prediction that was done by the model with the real value.
 Model Monitor helps tracking performance.

+Base on the performance of the model it triggers the training of a new model.

 The notebook shows end to end how to build models within Snowflake.
 It uses

 - Snowflake Notebook with Container Runtime